nathanmargaglio/PPO/README.md

 # Proximal-Policy-Optimization

-An implementation of [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) using TensorFlow and PyTorch.
+An implementation of [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) using PyTorch.

 The [Proximal_Policy_Optimization.ipynb](https://github.com/nathanmargaglio/Proximal-Policy-Optimization/blob/master/Proximal_Policy_Optimization.ipynb) notebook contains the necessary code.
 The rest of the files are leftovers from previous iterations.
 Browse at your own risk.